mxdabc/xmrig-without-donate/README.md

 ## Introduction
 This is a modified version of Xmrig with the donation percentage set to 0%, allowing you to keep all the mining rewards.
+Windows user can download the executable file directly from the `Releases` on the right.

 ## Compilation Steps
 1. Open `x64 Native Tools Command Prompt for VS 2022`.
 I'm using VS2022 here, but you can adjust it according to your situation.